HPCMASPA2023-GitHub/simulator/README.md

     - will compile and install everything you need into a directory
 - charliecloud without internet
     - charliecloud is a container technology that works when docker is not an option (think clusters without docker)
-    - meant to be run where you have internet
+    - meant to be run where you have internet and copy folder (3.5GB) to cluster without internet
         - will compile and install everything you need and will be packaged into a directory to be copied to your setup without internet

 </details>